-- © For the three-month periods ended March 31, 2024 and 2023, no circumstances resulting in excess of the credit limit have taken place.
-Meanwhile, the management expects no material loss resulting from trading counterpart's failure to perform contract. - The Group's Finance Dept. Manages the credit risk over the deposits in banks and other financial instruments according to the Group's policy.
+- © For the year ended December 31, 2024 and 2023, no circumstances resulting in excess of the credit limit have taken place.
+Meanwhile, the management expects no material loss resulting from trading counterpart's failure to perform contract. - The Group's Finance Dept. Manage the credit risk over the deposits in banks and other financial instruments according to the Group's policy.
 The Group's trading counterparts were decided by the internal control procedure, who were trustworthy banks and corporations which were not expected to breach the contracts.
 Therefore, there should be no significant credit risk.